 Starting meetings well isn’t enough.
 They must also finish well.
 To do this, provide clear take-aways and summarise who is doing what, and by when.
 Using a simple template to assign actions is an easy way to ensure visibility of who needs to do what.
 Something as simple as a table which details responsibility, action and target completion date is all that’s needed.

-7. Hold regular meetings audits
+7. Hold regular meeting audits

 Finally, be prepared to change the things that aren’t working.
 Regularly reviewing your meetings and being prepared to scrap those which are unpopular or unproductive gives you the opportunity to increase your business’s productivity.
 This should happen for both in-person and remote meetings.
 Likewise, question attendee lists.
 Reducing the number of people in a meeting will make that meeting more effective and leave more employees able to deliver their work with minimal interruption.

-Changing the way you lead your SME’s meetings can have a positive impact on productivity, decision making and employee wellbeing, creating a true competitive advantage.
 The way in which you run and hold your meetings is a key element of your company culture.
-Learn more about building a positive company culture in our culture blog.
+Learn more about building a positive company culture in our People First Culture Series.